 Besides financial hardship, there are several ways to get the IRS to release your levy:

-If the IRS does release your tax levy for any reason noted above, you will still need to pay the outstanding debt.
+If the IRS does release your tax levy for any reason noted above, you will still need to pay the outstanding back taxes.
 The only benefit to you is that you still get to keep your assets and your paycheck while working out payment arrangements.

 If you have any assets that were not included in the levy, such as life insurance policies with cash surrender value, retirement accounts, stocks, bonds, or personal property, cash them in or sell them.
 However, keep in mind that these may be subject to income tax as well.

 You could also ask relatives for gifts or loans; any individual is allowed to gift up to $14,000 per year with no tax consequences.
 If you have good credit, take out a home equity or personal loan.
 Using a credit card is a last resort but still a viable option.

 If paying in full is your plan, you’ll need to make that payment within a reasonable period, which, according to the IRS, is 120 days after the levy notice is issued.
 This may be done in person at the IRS office, by mail, or by telephone.

 Federal law permits the IRS 10 years to collect outstanding back taxes.
 This can work in your favor if you can prove that the statute of limitations ran out before the tax levy was issued.
 The 10-year period begins when you first receive a written notice of the amount you owe.
 If you owe taxes for multiple years, you might still be on the hook for later ones.

 Keep in mind, however, that using the statute of limitations rule to escape paying your taxes can be tricky.
 There are many ways that the 10-year period can be extended, such as spending at least six months out of the country, declaring bankruptcy, or applying for an installment plan to pay the back taxes.
 If you do apply for installment payments, you need to waive the 10-year limit.
 If you try this strategy, it’s best to consult with a tax attorney first.